Docker

 Dockerfile

 I like to call Dockerfile the predecessor of a container image.
 You build an image from a Dockerfile.
-A typical Dockerfile contains special build instructions, commands like RUN
+A typical Dockerfile contains special build instructions, commands like RUN, ADD, COPY, ENTRYPOINT, etc.

 Usage